folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 A react-router component that manages the routing for URL fragments *below* `/patrons`.
 Module authors have some flexibility in how they build this.
-In a simple module perhaps there are no additional routes;
+In a simple module, perhaps there are no additional routes;
 a fairly complex module might just use the simple JSX syntax; and a more complex one might organise the code however is convenient to the team maintaining it -- perhaps including additional code